usgs/shakemap/docs/_sources/manual4_0/tg_architecture.rst.txt

 Programs
 ========

+The core components of ShakeMap are a set of command line programs, the most important of which is **shake**, and a set of modules for **shake**.
+These
-The core components of ShakeMap are a set of command line programs.
-These programs allow the operator to set up a ShakeMap environment, collect data and configurations into inputs (i.e., *shake_data.hdf*), and generate ShakeMap grids and their associated products.
+programs allow the operator to set up a ShakeMap environment, collect data and configurations into inputs (i.e., *shake_data.hdf*), and generate ShakeMap grids and their associated products.